James-Njuguna-Nganga/express-framework/README.md

 - create controller methods for the routes
 - create middleware

-Create an server.js file and initialize the application
+- Create a server.js file and initialize the application

 Contributing

-Contributions are welcome!
+- Contributions are welcome!
 If you find any issues or have suggestions for improvements, please feel free to open an issue or submit a pull request.